gini/gini-capture-sdk-android/componentapiexample/README.md

 Before analyzing documents with the Component API example app, you need to set your Gini API Client Id and Secret by creating a
 `local.properties` file in this folder containing a `clientId` and a `clientSecret` property.

 Please note, that large heap is enabled for the example app.
-Your application using the Gini Vision Library should also enable large heap to make sure, that there is enough memory for image handling.
+Your application using the Gini Capture SDK should also enable large heap to make sure, that there is enough memory for image handling.

 Overview